TashvikDhamija/dimitra/README.md

-# Dimitra: Audio-driven diffusion model for expressive talking head generation - Supplementary Materials
+# FUCK YOU Dimitra: Audio-driven diffusion model for expressive talking head generation - Supplementary Materials

 This repository contains supplementary materials for Dimitra: an audio-driven diffusion model for expressive talking head generation.